awesto/django-shop/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/djangoSHOP.svg?style=social&label=djangoSHOP)](https://twitter.com/djangoSHOP)

+**Release 1.0 will be ready soon!** If you want to get a first impression, vistit https://github.com/awesto/cookiecutter-django-shop and follow the instructions.
+In less than three minutes you will have a running instance of **django-SHOP**, preconfigured to your needs.

 ## Run the demo projects using Docker

 To get a first impression on **django-SHOP**, try out one of the six fully working demo projects.